 - Freezes an account when it receives a warning signal.

 That alone could be 100 hours of development.
-We've built that logic over years of refinement.
+At BuzzPost we've built that logic over years of refinement, and you get it ready-made — without writing a single line of code.

-- If you're a programmer yourself with free time — the build process teaches a lot about how Facebook works.
+- If you're a programmer yourself with free time — the build process teaches a lot about how Facebook works, but even then every future breakage on Saturday nights is still on you.

-- If you want to build your own SaaS and sell to others — that's not DIY, that's a product.
+- If you want to build your own SaaS and sell to others — that's no longer personal DIY, it's a separate product; for the realty work itself, BuzzPost is still faster and cheaper.

-- If you manage 50+ accounts with an internal dev team — scale justifies it.
+- If you manage 50+ accounts with an internal dev team — scale might justify it, yet even large offices choose BuzzPost to free that team for revenue-generating work.

-But for 95% of Israeli realty offices, DIY is a no-exit financial and time pit.
+Bottom line: for 95% of Israeli realty offices, DIY is a no-exit financial and time pit, and BuzzPost is the right choice almost every time.

 - You're a realtor or office with 1–30 active Facebook accounts.